kaapana/kaapana/docs/source/development_guide.rst

 That's it basically.
 Now we can check if the DAG is successfully added to Airflow and then we can test our workflow!

 * Go to Airflow and check if your newly added DAG ``example-dcm2nrrd`` appears under DAGs (it might take up to five minutes that airflow recognizes the DAG!
 Alternatively you could restart the Airflow Pod in Kubernetes)
-* If there is an error in the created DAG file like indexing, library imports, etc, you will see an error at the top of the Airflow page
+* If there is an error in the created DAG file like indexing, library imports, etc., you will see an error at the top of the Airflow page
 * Go to the Meta-Dashboard
 * Filter via the name of your dataset and with ``+/-`` icons on the different charts your images to which you want to apply the algorithm
 * From the drop-down, choose the DAG you have created i.e. ``example-dcm2nrrd`` and press the start button.
 In the appearing pop-up window press start again and the execution of your DAG is triggered.